VargaJoe/timeline-theories/docs/implementation-tasks.md

 - [ ] Allow user to edit before saving.
 - [ ] Link the entry to the imported media item.

-### Story 17 - Create Timeline by Trakt List
-- [ ] Add "Import from Trakt List" option to Timeline Create Page.
-- [ ] Allow user to enter a Trakt list URL or select from their lists.
-- [ ] Fetch list items via Trakt API.
-- [ ] For each item:
-    - [ ] Check if media item exists; create if missing.
-    - [ ] Create timeline entry for each item.
-- [ ] Allow user to review and edit before finalizing the timeline.

 ### Story 18 - Import Ratings from Trakt
 - [ ] Add "Import Ratings from Trakt" option in user settings or media library.
 - [ ] Fetch user ratings via Trakt API.